KamilMilewski/tb_refactor_blog/part_I.md

 ##### Iteration I: operation - let it just work

-Following TB convention we organize our file structure by domain(unlike in Rails where it is by technology - for example, models and controllers directories).
+Following TB convention we organize our file structure by domain (unlike in Rails where it is by technology - for example, models and controllers directories).
 So for the beginning, let's create our li'l cosy spot for our new operation:
 ```
 app/concepts/challenges/participations/operations/create.rb
 ```
-It is TB convention to put all its code into ```app/concepts``` directory.
+It is TB convention, to put all its code into ```app/concepts``` directory.
 Then we divide it by domain concepts ```challenges/participations```.
 Finally we create directories for related TB concepts - in our case just ```operations```.

 Now lets define empty trailblazer operation class with one almighty step: